The Dual PC Algorithm and the Role of Gaussianity for Structure Learning of Bayesian Networks: Conclusions

-Notably constrained-based methods also constitute an important component of some hybrid methods for structure learning of Bayesian networks.
-The PC algorithm in fact may serve to restrict the search space of DAGs for a search and score strategy, where each DAG receives a score, usually a penalized likelihood or a posterior probability.
-Pruning the space with a constrained-based algorithm before proceeding to search and score may help to explore the space more efficiently \citep{tsama, kuipers2018}.
-The dual PC may provide an opportunity to further improve hybrid schemes, since its increased accuracy and speed compared to the classic PC algorithm would enable a more efficient sampling from the bulk of the posterior probability mass.
-Combining the dual PC algorithm with state-of-the-art MCMC sampling schemes \citep{kuipers2018, gadget} could therefore improve the Bayesian treatment of larger networks.
+Notably, constrained-based methods constitute an essential component of some hybrid methods for structure learning of Bayesian networks.
+The PC algorithm may serve to restrict the search space of DAGs for a search and score strategy, where each DAG receives a score, usually a penalized likelihood or a posterior probability.
+Pruning the DAG space with the help of a constrained-based algorithm before proceeding to search and score may aid exploring the space more efficiently \citep{tsama, kuipers2018}.
+The dual PC may provide an opportunity to improve hybrid schemes since its increased accuracy and speed compared to the classic PC algorithm would enable a more efficient sampling from the bulk of the posterior probability mass.
+As such, combining the dual PC algorithm with state-of-the-art MCMC sampling schemes \citep{kuipers2018, gadget} could improve the Bayesian treatment of larger networks.